opekope2/OptiGUI/docs/INI.md

 # OptiGUI INI resources

 **OptiGUI 2.1.0-beta.1+**{.chip-darkgreen}
+**Not yet supported by OptiGUI 3**{.chip-red}

+!!! warning "Deprecation warning"
+    OptiGUI INI resources are deprecated in favor of [OptiGUI JSON resources](JSON.md).
+OptiGUI JSON resources offer great versatility, and better compatibility out-of-the-box.
+    The OptiGUI INI format was inspired by OptiFine's properties, but it didn't solve OptiFine properties' limitations, and created as many problems as it solved.

 You can define a texture replacement for each inventory GUI, and apply them based on different criteria.